emmett-framework/emmett/docs/upgrading.md

 - `Model` class now auto-generate the name for the table, if not specified (read more in the [DAL chapter](./dal#models))
 - `belongs_to`, `has_one` and `has_many` apis are now available for relations in your models (read more in the [DAL chapter](./dal#relations))
 - You can now disable default validation in `Field` and `Model` (read more in the [DAL chapter](./dal#validation))
-- The `abort` helper now also accept a `body` parameter with which you can customize the body of the returned HTTP error
+- The `abort` helper now also accept a `body` parameter which allows you to customize the body of the returned HTTP error

 Version 0.3
 -----------